 The Levi’s Wedgie

 Recently I became aware of a certain ‘wedgie’ style jean, from Levi’s.
 As seen on Kylie Jenner and probably made famous by her for obvious reasons.
-Basically, they give you a wedgie (jeans style, not your knickers) this is a good thing as it lifts and separates the butt (hate that word) cheeks thus giving a lifted effect.
-They also hug the waist and hips and are high-waisted.
+Basically, they give you a wedgie (jeans style, not your knickers) this is a good thing as it lifts and separates the butt (hate that word) cheeks, thus giving a lifted effect.
+They also hug the waist and hips with a high-waist.
 They’re not skinny style.
 Sound perfect right?
 Well, I’ve become fixated on these and so I will have a pair very soon, just not quite yet!
 I’m still pondering over which wash to get etc. Also, I need to make sure I the right fit as I hear you should downsize.
 I may have to try some on in an actual store first before I inevitably buy online I suppose.
 Buy direct from Levi’s.

 The Straight Leg

-These remain on trend for this season, I’m obsessed.
+These remain on trend for this season and I’m obsessed.
 If you don’t own a pair already, what are you thinking girl?
-High waist of course.
+High-waist of course.
 Mine is a darker wash purchased from Asos (pictured) It’s a difficult thing to get the right balance between slim and loose.
 Those pictured above are perfection.
-Now I’m not the biggest fan of the ‘kick out’ at the back of the ankle which is generally seen whilst wearing straight legs jeans, (you know, don’t you) this annoys me so much that I get out my sewing machine and sew a short tuck right at the hem.
+Now I’m not the biggest fan of the ‘kick out’ at the back of the ankle which is generally seen from the side whilst wearing straight legs jeans, (you know, don’t you) this annoys me so much that I dig out my sewing machine and sew a short tuck right at the hem.

 The Cropped Flare

 It’s still a definite NO to bootcut.
-However, a different take on those is the flare, n0, not 70’s style but kind of in between.
+However, a different take on those is the flare, no, not 70’s style but kind of in between.
 Cropped or ankle length to keep them up to date.
 These look cute with sandals or plimsolls.
-I’m wanting a pair of these also, I prefer lighter denim or vintage wash for the warmer months so these from Madewell are the perfect wash for them.
-A very casual look which I love.
+I prefer lighter denim or a vintage wash for the warmer months so these from Madewell are the perfect casual look which I love.
 Pair them with a simple tee and casual blazer, or a loose-fitting shirt.
 Equally gorgeous!